btc/cale/README.md

 Mon 22 Nov    02:30 PM
 Mon 22 Nov    05:30 PM
 ```
+💡 Note that the output displays time ranges (from... to...) only when useful.
+Otherwise, availability is simply represented by start time.

+---

 Let's see up to 21 days into the future:
 ```